-The planarity of the peptide bond restricts to 180 degrees in very nearly all of the main chain peptide bonds.
-In rare cases = 10 degrees for a cis peptide bond which usually involves proline.
+The planarity of the peptide bond restricts the omega torsion angle to 180 degrees (trans state) in nearly all of the main chain peptide bonds.
+In rare cases omega = 10 degrees for a cis peptide bond which usually involves proline.

 1.2 The Ramachandran Plot

-Pauling and Corey twisted models of polypeptides around to find ways of getting the backbone into regular conformations which would agree with a-keratin fibre diffraction data.
-The most simple and elegant arrangement is a right-handed spiral conformation known as the 'a-helix'.
+Pauling and Corey twisted models of polypeptides around to find ways of getting the backbone into regular conformations which would agree with alpha-keratin fibre diffraction data.
+The most simple and elegant arrangement is a right-handed spiral conformation known as the 'alpha-helix'.

-The structure repeats itself every 5.4 Å along the helix axis, i.e. we say that the a-helix has a pitch of 5.4 Å. a-helices have 3.6 amino acid residues per turn, i.e. a helix 36 amino acids long would form 10 turns.
-The separation of residues along the helix axis is 5.4/3.6 or 1.5 Å, i.e. the a-helix has a rise per residue of 1.5 Å.
+The structure repeats itself every 5.4 Å along the helix axis, i.e. we say that the alpha-helix has a pitch of 5.4 Å. alpha-helices have 3.6 amino acid residues per turn, i.e. a helix which is 36 amino acids long would form 10 turns.
+The separation of residues along the helix axis is 5.4/3.6 or 1.5 Å, i.e. the alpha-helix has a rise per residue of 1.5 Å.

 - Every main chain C=O and N-H group is hydrogen-bonded to a peptide bond 4 residues away (i.e. Oi to Ni+4).
 This gives a very regular, stable arrangement.